johnsaigle/scary-strings/README.md

 This repository contains a list of strings (usually function names) that are relevant to security auditing, usually because they perform a sensitive operation like changing the state of a database or accessing the filesystem.

-In addition to language-specific wordlists, there `comments` folder contains strings likely to be related to developer notes left in source code.
+In addition to technology-specific wordlists, there `comments` folder contains strings likely to be related to developer notes left in source code.

 ### For Hackers